puiaxyz/assignment/README.md

 email:test@test.com
 password: password
 ```
+### Contact Info

 ---
-🚧 Work in Progress
+###Work in Progress
-This project is still under development, with several features open to refinement and improvement.
+Note that this project is still under development, with several features open to refinement and improvement.
 However, the core functionalities are operational.
-Users can already perform essential transactions, and the system is stable for basic usage.
+Users can already perform essential transactions, and the system is available for basic usage.